ErKeLost/create-vite-app/README.md

 npm link
 ```

-Then you can enter instructions at will on the command line and update in real time when you modify the code.
+###  Then you can enter instructions at will on the command line with ` create-vite | vite4 | vite-cli ` and update in real time when you modify the code.

 # Create Vite App